coq/coq/doc/sphinx/proof-engine/tactics.rst

-      This sets the transparency flag used during unification of hints in the database for all constants or all variables, overwritting the existing settings of opacity.
+      This sets the transparency flag used during unification of hints in the database for all constants or all variables, overwriting the existing settings of opacity.
 It is advised to use this just after a :cmd:`Create HintDb` command.

    .. cmdv:: Hint Extern @num {? @pattern} => @tactic : @ident